thebunnygoyal/bunnyspaces-website/README.md

 ## 🚀 Deployment
 The site automatically deploys to Netlify when you push to the `main` branch!

-## 🌐 Domain Setup (Netlify)
-1. In Netlify dashboard → Domain settings
-2. Add custom domain: bunnyspaces.club
-3. Follow Netlify's DNS configuration instructions
-4. SSL certificate is automatic!

 ## 📝 Future Enhancements
-- Export form data to Google Sheets
+- Connect forms to Google Sheets via Zapier
 - WhatsApp integration for instant RSVPs
 - Community member portal
 - Event photo gallery